ovh/docs/pages/cloud/storage/pcs_use_s3ql_to_mount_containers/guide.en-us.md

 title: Use S3QL to mount object storage containers
 excerpt: Use S3QL to mount object storage containers
 slug: use_s3ql_to_mount_object_storage_containers
-section: Object Storage
+section: Object Storage Standard (Swift)
 legacy_guide_number: g1908
 ---

 ##
 S3QL is a remote file system that can be configured locally to store data using cloud storage solutions like OVH Object Storage.
 It has several features, such as data compression, encryption, and container snapshots, which makes this solution particularly suitable for creating backups.

 You can find more information directly on their [website](http://www.rath.org/s3ql-docs/).